 After breakfast, visit Mitla, archeological site and “Place of the Dead.”
 Remarkable architecture and striking grecas still survive from this Mixtec ceremonial center’s construction around 800 A.D.
-In Teotitlan, see the production of woolen and woven goods, as well as the natural dye techniques used to color them.
-Then, visit a distillery to learn about and sample Mescal, made from blue agave.
-Return to Oaxaca by way of Santa Maria del Tule, location of El Árbol del Tule, the legendary Montezuma cypress.
+In Teotitlán, see the production of woolen and woven goods, as well as the natural dye techniques used to color them.
+Then, visit a distillery to learn about and sample Mezcal, made from blue agave.
+Return to Oaxaca by way of Santa María del Tule, location of El Árbol del Tule, the legendary Montezuma cypress.
 Reportedly over 2,000 years old, this magnificent tree measures 42 meters in diameter.
 This evening enjoy a leisurely dinner at a local restaurant before watching the Day of the Dead masquerade parade in Oaxaca city downtown.
 After dinner, we will visit the cemeteries to see the elaborately decorated altars with offerings to the dead.
 Colorful carpets of marigolds, sand, and sawdust adorn the streets welcoming the spirits(B L D)

-Say farewell with breakfast at the hotel then transfer to the airport for your flight home.
+Breakfast at the hotel then transfer to the airport for your flight home.
 (B)